zoltanctoth/ceu-cloud-class/aws.md

 - If you create you own AMI and you want to share it with others, you can 'publish' it to the community
 - It will still appear in your `My AMIs` section, but it will also then appear and be searchable in the `Community AMI` section.

-- For this tutorial we will select the following AMI from the `Quick Start` list: `ami-0ce71448843cb18a1`
+- For this tutorial we will select the an AMI from the `My AMIs` list:
-- This number is a unique ID for the AMI
-- The full length description for this AMI is `Amazon Linux 2 AMI (HVM), SSD Volume Type`
+- The full length description for this AMI is `Ubuntu - CEU - SSH on 8787`
 - We are also told that the `Root device type` is `EBS` and the `Virtualization type` is `HVM`
 - We will discuss storage in more detail but this means that the AMI is configured so that the `root volume` of the operating system will be installed on an EBS volume
 - In practical terms, this means that information stored on the root volume, including the OS itself will persist if we stop the instance (i.e. the root volume is *not* ephemeral)
-- The term `HVM` refers to a type of virtualization technologythat will be used by the instance, the other common type being `PV`
+- The term `HVM` refers to a type of virtualization technologythat will be used by the instance, the other common type being `PV`.
 - A detailed discussion of virtualizition technology is outside of the scope of this class but you can learn more details here: [Linux AMI virtualization types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/virtualization_types.html)
 - Once you are ready to proceed, press the blue `Select` button